-Publically questioning climate change, computer-modelling of global warming, and human causation largely from fossil fuel usage is now guaranteed to start an emotional argument.
-The United Nations, reportedly forecasts a global apocalypse from failure to act.
+Publically questioning climate change, computer-modeling of global warming and human causation largely from fossil fuel usage is now guaranteed to start an emotional argument.
+The United Nations reportedly forecasts a global apocalypse from failure to act.
 Yet resistance to government efforts to force reductions in fossil fuel use, especially by some sort of ‘carbon tax’ has increasingly become front page news.

-Meanwhile, the business and financial newspaper back-sections contain reports and analysis adding complication that could ultimately intensify such resistance.
-Reports on the annual outlook of the International Energy Agency released this past week say, “it forecasts a 10 per cent increase in oil demand between now and 2025, …[and] Even if 300 million electric cars are in place by 2040, “petrochemicals, trucks, planes and ships [will] still keep overall demand on a rising trend.”
+Meanwhile, the business and financial newspaper back-sections contain reports and analysis adding the complication that could ultimately intensify such resistance.
+Reports on the annual outlook of the International Energy Agency released this past week say, “it forecasts a 10 percent increase in oil demand between now and 2025, …[and] Even if 300 million electric cars are in place by 2040, “petrochemicals, trucks, planes, and ships [will] still keep overall demand on a rising trend.”

 The IEA goes on to say, “the only risk to rising oil supply … is not peak oil … [but rather] government policies that fail to provide the regulatory environment for more oil production.”
 At the moment, however, geopolitics and the relatively recent massive surge in US oil and gas production, are driving a world oil production revolution that is tending towards at least stabilizing supply (if not taking it to storage level capacity) thereby supposedly reducing prices.

 In short, governmental efforts to limit or curtail fossil fuel production and usage are being offset by market forces and influenced by some major government leaders driving the opposite direction.
 It would seem, therefore, that any democratically elected government believing it could survive imposing, on top of today’s relatively low market price of fuel, a carbon tax per liter of $12.00 to $15.00 may not do so well in any upcoming election.

 Back to Road Rules